A-Series-of-Dice-Based-Events/IronGods/Traits/README.md

 ## General Traits

-### Technology
+### Tech

-Items with the Technology trait are considered technological items and use the [Identify Technology^](/Technology%20Guide/README.md#identify-technology) action to identify.
+Items with the Tech trait are considered technological items and use the [Identify Technology^](/Technology%20Guide/README.md#identify-technology) action to identify.

-Creatures with the Technology trait is powered by or constructed through technological means, and is affected by effects that specifically target technology such as *[rebuke technology^](/Technology%20Guide/README.md#rebuke-technology)*.
-Most Robots have the Technology trait, but Androids do not.
+Creatures with the Tech trait is powered by or constructed through technological means, and is affected by effects that specifically target technology such as *[rebuke technology^](/Technology%20Guide/README.md#rebuke-technology)*.
+Most Robots have the Techn trait, but Androids do not.

-Hazards or other devices with the Technology trait impose a -5 penalty on all Disable a Device checks against it if the creature making the check does not use an [e-pick^](Gear/README.md#e-pick) charge in the attempt.
+Hazards or other devices with the Tech trait impose a -5 penalty on all Disable a Device checks against it if the creature making the check does not use an [e-pick^](Gear/README.md#e-pick) charge in the attempt.

 ## Creature Traits